Campden Wonder: Return of William Harrison

 In 1662, Harrison returned to England aboard a ship from Lisbon.
-He claimed that he had been abducted, wounded, had his pockets stuffed with money and been spirited away on horses from England via Deal port in Kent, transferred to a Turkish ship and sold into slavery in the Ottoman Empire.
+He claimed that he had been abducted, wounded, had his pockets stuffed with money and been spirited away on horses from England via Deal in Kent, transferred to a Turkish ship and sold into slavery in the Ottoman Empire.
 Harrison said that after about a year and three quarters his master had died and that he then went to a port and stowed away on a Portuguese ship, finally returning to Dover by way of Lisbon.

 The case led to the popular belief that England had a rule in criminal law of "no body, no murder".
 James Morton states that this is a misconception and that no such rule existed.

 Linda Stratmann, in her book Gloucestershire Murders, states that Harrison's story is questionable on several points: the abduction of a 70-year-old man, his pockets being stuffed with money and his selling into slavery for a few pounds; his being taken on horseback from Chipping Campden to Deal unnoticed; and his claims that his attackers wounded him in the thigh and side with a sword, then nursed him back to health.
 It has been suggested that the actual reason for Harrison's disappearance was that he had felt it expedient to leave the country due to the volatile situation surrounding the recent Stuart Restoration.

-Later accounts
+Adaptations

 John Masefield wrote two plays on the subject: The Campden Wonder and Mrs Harrison.
 The latter dealt with the popular myth that Harrison's wife committed suicide on learning that her husband was alive.

 The case is mentioned, along with the Sandyford murder case, in E. C. Bentley's detective novel Trent's Last Case (1920).
 It is also mentioned (as the "Camden Mystery") in John Rhode's detective novel In Face of the Verdict (in the U.S., In the Face of the Verdict; 1936).
 Another novel by Victoria Bennett called The Poorest He (2005) gives a fictional account of the case.
+The case (referred to as the "Campden Wonder") is an important side plot in the 2024 novel Killing Time by M.C.
+Beaton.

 There is also a radio play of the story dating from 1994, Roger Hume's The Campden Wonder.

 The final track on Inkubus Sukkubus's 2016 album Barrow Wake is a musical telling of the tale.